Pathak94/electronut.github.io/about/index.md

   feature: header.jpg
 ---

+**electronut Labs** is the creation of **Mahesh Venkitachalam** - programmer, writer, photographer and electronics hacker based in Bengaluru, India.
+We are a small business focused on creating unique, useful electronics hardware and educational content for Makers worldwide.

+## Genesis

 The madness started in 8th grade.
 Someone told me that it was possible to cut an LED and make a photocell out of it.
 Having no idea what that meant, I dragged my dad to the narrow row of electronics shops near